-3. Turn Down the Heat:
+3. Turn down the heat:

 When the weather outside is frightful, there’s nothing more inviting than a warm, toasty night in the living room.

-4. Eat Right:
+4. Eat right:

-Riboflavin (vitamin B2), Niacin (vitamin B3), and Biotin (vitamin B7) are all essential to healthy hair growth.
+B vitamins: Riboflavin (vitamin B2), Niacin (vitamin B3), and Biotin (vitamin B7) are all essential to healthy hair growth.
 Riboflavin helps convert macronutrients into ATP (otherwise known as energy), Niacin aids in skin health, and Biotin supports healthy hair growth.

 Make sure you’re getting a healthy dose of vitamin B on your plate if you’re constantly itching and scratching.

-Omega-3 fatty acids help to fight inflammation and soothe skin.
+Omega-3 fatty acids: Omega-3 fatty acids help to fight inflammation and soothe skin.
 You should make sure you’re getting some flax seeds, walnuts, and eggs in your diet on a regular basis so you get enough of this hair-healthy nutrient.

-5. Keep Stress at Bay:
+5. Keep stress at bay:

 It can be tempting to stay huddled inside this winter, but when stress hits, and it will, you’ll want to make sure you’re strapping up your sneakers regularly.
 There’s no better stress-buster than a good sweat session, and the blood circulation will bring more oxygen and nutrients to the skin on your head.

 Of course, you’ll want to make sure you hydrate, hydrate, hydrate!
-Don’t hesitate to pop open an extra Remilia hair capsule to get some more moisture into your daily hair care routine.
+Don’t hesitate to pop open an extra Remilia hair capsule to get some more moisture into your daily haircare routine.
 Since these capsules are completely plant-based, they won’t strip your locks of their natural oils.

 Typically, you should be applying the serum from your roots to your ends because these sections are the driest.
 However, there’s nothing that says you can’t apply the serum to your scalp too!